PaponAhasan/Competitive-Programming/Queues.md

 * arraySize : Maximum number of elements that can be stored in a queue
 * front : Points at the index where the next deletion will be performed
 * rear : Points at the index where the next insertion will be performed

+* Enqueue: Add an element to the end of the queue
+* Dequeue: Remove an element from the front of the queue
+* IsEmpty: Check if the queue is empty
+* IsFull: Check if the queue is full
+* Peek: Get the value of the front of the queue without removing it

 ```
 ### Queues support the following fundamental functions